robified/cc_react_jsx/README.md

 # cc_react_jsx

-This repo consists of me working on miscellaneous projects using node, ReactJS, and redux.
+This repo consists of me working on miscellaneous projects using NodeJS, JavaScript, JSX, and ReactJS.

 Concepts learned: